CatOfTheCannals/knn_pca_metnum_tp2/lib/googletest/docs/V1_5_FAQ.md

 particular task you are tackling.

-We created Google Test because we couldn't find the right combination of features and conveniences in an existing framework to satisfy _our_ needs.
+We created Google Test because we couldn't find the right combination of _target and conveniences in an existing framework to satisfy _our_ needs.
 The following is a list of things that _we_ like about Google Test.
 We don't claim them to be unique to Google Test - rather, the combination of them makes Google Test the choice for us.
 We hope this